ellenmliu/Movie-Trailer/README.md

 ## Entertainment_center.py
 This file contains the list of instances of movies and stored in a list.
-It also calls the method in `fresh_tomatoes.p` to pull up the website and displays the list of movies.
+It also calls the method in `fresh_tomatoes.py` to pull up the website and displays the list of movies.

 ## Fresh_tomatoes.py